Let Geoinvestigate quote for your next coal drilling, coal mining risk and mining subsidence investigation in Newcastle and Durham. Call 01642 713779.

-Geoinvestigate were asked by BBC’s Rip Off Britain to comment on the possible causes of the coal mining subsidence and recent building demolitions at West Allotment, Shiremoor.
-Subsidence and cracking of several homes were first noticed in early 2015 and in 2016 families were moved out of several properties into temporary accommodation.
-The Bayfield estate is a relatively new development and part of a larger development of several hundred houses by Belway Homes on the east side of Newcastle.
+Geoinvestigate were asked to comment on the possible causes of the coal mining subsidence and recent building demolitions at West Allotment, Shiremoor.
+Subsidence and cracking of several homes was first noticed in 2015 and in 2016 families were moved out of several properties into temporary accommodation.
+The Bayfield Estate is a relatively new development and part of a larger development of several hundred houses by Bellway Homes on the east side of Newcastle near Shiremoor.

 The Coal Authority have issued few press statements on the cause of the damage other than it is due to ‘historical coal mining subsidence’.
 The estate has been the focus of intense geotechnical and ground investigation by the Coal Authority over several months including drilling and monitoring.